-Recently home visiting has gained national attention with the passage of the Maternal, Infant and Early Childhood Home Visiting grant program, a provision within the Patient Protection and Affordable Care Act.
-This federal initiative provides states with substantial resources for home visiting: $1.5 billion over five years (2010-2014) with an option for reauthorization.
-It also emphasizes evidence-based home visiting models, of which thirteen models meet federal criteria, with 75 percent of the federal funding directed to such programs.
+Lawmakers have been investing state funds in home visiting programs for over a decade but with the passage of the federal Maternal, Infant and Early Childhood Home Visiting (MIECHV) grant program, a provision within the Patient Protection and Affordable Care Act, home visiting has gained national attention.
+Since 2010 this federal initiative has provided states with substantial resources for home visiting: $1.5 billion over five years (FYs 2010-2014) with an option for reauthorization.
+In March 2014, the U.S. Senate extended funding for the program through March 31, 2015.

 State lawmakers play an important role in establishing effective home visiting policies in their states.
 They can determine how different sources of funding can be leveraged to sustain and improve the quality of states’ existing home visiting systems.
 They may also develop legislation to ensure the state is investing research-based home visiting models that demonstrate effectiveness and that accountability measures are in place.
 Examples of state enacted legislation from 2008-2014.